What is Oracle Cloud Infrastructure File Storage?

 After creating a file system and a mount target, access your file system from your compute instances.
 Log in to an instance to install the NFS client and mount to your mount target.
 For information about installing the NFS client, see the following mounting instructions for each instance type:

 How do I access File Storage?

 File Storage is physically located in every Oracle Cloud Infrastructure availability domain—you can access it from anywhere!
 To access it within a region, you need only to ensure that your security rules are correctly configured to allow NFS traffic.
 For more information, see Configuring VCN Security List Rules for File Storage.
 For on-premises connection to your file system, you also need FastConnect or a virtual private network (VPN).
 Accessing a file system from an instance in a different Oracle Cloud Infrastructure availability domain incurs a small performance penalty because of the network latency that exists between availability domains.

 How do I remove file locks from a host that is no longer available?

-For information about removing locks from a file system, see the user guide.
+For information about removing locks from a file system, see the File Storage documentation.

-How should I use File Storage snapshots for backup?
+How do I use File Storage snapshots for backup?

-Use rsync, tar, or any third-party tool that supports NFS v.3 to copy your data to another Oracle Cloud Infrastructure availability domain, region, Oracle Object Storage, or your on-premises storage.
+Use rsync, tar, or any third-party tool that supports NFS version 3 to copy your data to another Oracle Cloud Infrastructure availability domain, region, Object Storage, or your on-premises storage.

-How can I migrate my existing data into File Storage service?
+How do I migrate my existing data to File Storage?

 You can use standard tools like scp, rsync, or SSHFS to move data.
-Because File Storage service can be accessed from multiple Oracle Compute instances concurrently, you can improve copying speeds with parallel uploads.
-If you want to bring data from outside of a region, use VPN or a FastConnect connection to mount to your File Storage service from your on-premises data center.
+Because File Storage can be accessed from multiple compute instances concurrently, you can improve copying speeds with parallel uploads.
+If you want to bring data from outside of a region, use a VPN or a FastConnect connection to mount to your file system from your on-premises data center.